 - ERGs shall not enroll individuals to its membership who are not current employees, volunteers, or retirees.

-- In order to be recognized as an approved ERG, an application should be submitted to the AVP for Human Resources, who will consult with the Senior Advisor and Chief of Staff for approval.
+- In order to be recognized as an approved ERG, an application should be submitted to Director of Employee and Labor Relations, who will consult with the Senior Advisor and Chief of Staff for approval.
 Each ERG shall:

 - Complete an application process that includes having a mission, member roles, goals, and rules or bylaws which establish a sustainable structure and define its relevance to Colgate.